by Sasha Alyson

 The gecko, @SupertechW: Wonderful piece.
 Just a question, can the UN influence member countries to change their education system?
 In my home country (Kenya), a new education system was introduced and it faced major backlash from Book publishers and Teachers’ unions…I guess they had a lot to lose.

 Franco Orozco M., @franko1984Col: Sadly, Colombia is one of those countries waving this flag on the highest hill.
-We are not teaching students how to develop critical thinking, we are, like the article reads, working as if they were parrots.
+We are not teaching students how to develop critical thinking, we are, like the article says, working as if they were parrots.

 Tim, @tfoleylife: As it currently exists, school is a socially accepted form of child abuse.